-For patients facing many types of cancer, proton therapy offers an effective alternative to traditional radiation.
-Proton beams enter the body and deposit most of their energy directly in the tumor.
-Proton therapy, for many types of treatment, saves the healthy tissue in front of the tumor and does not damage healthy tissue behind the tumor.
+For patients facing many types of cancer, proton therapy can offer a safer, more precise alternative to traditional radiation.
+Proton beam radiation offers greater precision to destroy cancerous cells and spare healthy tissue, with fewer side effects, largely because the proton beams enter the body and deposit most of their energy directly in the tumor.

 Proton therapy uses positive charged hydrogen atom nuclei, also called protons, whose relative mass is about two thousand times higher than that of electrons.
 In proton beam therapy, protons are accelerated to approximately 230MeV (mega-electron volts), which enables the tumor to reach a depth of about 30 cm inside the body.

-Spot scanning or pencil beam scanning (PBS) allows a higher degree of precision and minimizes the overall exposure and radiation to healthy tissue.
-PBS technique uses a magnetic field to steer the position of the small proton beam and uses an energy layer selection system to choose the precise depth of the tumor, just like the 3D painting technique used in x-ray therapy.
-With this state-of-the-art technique, Beaumont PTC is able to offer our patients the most advanced proton treatment - Intensity Modulated Proton Therapy (IMPT).
+Pencil Beam Scanning refers to the delivery of protons in a thin beam.
+Like a pencil, the beam uses back and forth motions to target the treatment area – the shape, size and depth.
+This technique uses a magnetic field to steer the position of the small proton beam and uses an energy layer selection system to choose the precise depth of the tumor, just like the 3D painting technique used in X-ray therapy.